nrwl/nx/docs/angular/guides/storybook-plugin.md

 ### Auto-generate Stories

-The `@nrwl/angular:storybook-configuration` schematic has the option to automatically generate `*.stories.ts` files for each component declared in the library.
+The `@nrwl/angular:storybook-configuration` generator has the option to automatically generate `*.stories.ts` files for each component declared in the library.

 ```treeview
 <some-folder>/